-Scotts Mountain is located at the southwestern end of the New Jersey Highlands in Warren County and was home to a 19th century farming community.
+Scotts Mountain is located at the southwestern end of the New Jersey Highlands in Warren County and was home to a 19th-century farming community.
 The Scotts Mountain ridge reaches about 1,200 feet above sea level at its highest point, and stretches from Stewartsville northeast to Oxford.
-The Merrill Creek and the Lopatcong Creek, tributaries of the Delaware River, meander though the area’s scenic valleys.
+The Merrill Creek and the Lopatcong Creek, tributaries of the Delaware River, meander through the area’s scenic valleys.

 The largest contiguous forest area in southern Warren County, Scotts Mountain provides critical habitat for many forest-dependent bird species in the Highlands, including the scarlet tanager, wood thrush, eastern wood peewee and solitary vireo.

 One interesting feature of the area is the presence of linear piles of stones delineating old farm fields.
 These stone rows are a result of farming practices in rocky soil: Stones were moved from the path of the plow and set along the edges of fields, and over time the piles became considerable.